ihawp/machine-learning/README.md

 # Machine Learning with C++

-Currently, the code contains a minor CLI for training and testing the Linear Regression model with data in ***world_happiness_data***.
+Currently, the code contains a minor CLI for training and testing mlpack's Linear Regression and Logistic Regression classes.

-When a model is trained, it is also tested, this data is then recorded in the log/run.csv file.
+There is example data located in ***world_happiness_data***.

+## Prepare Your Data

+Assuming your data is in CSV format, you can use the ***csv.py*** file to clean your CSV file(s).

+If you choose to use the example data then forgetaboutit, everything you need should be there.

+## Use the CLI

 ### Citations
 ```